MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 ## Tradeoffs

 Building and maintaining safe deployment practices is complex and your success in fully implementing robust standards depends on the maturity of your practices across many areas of software development.
-Use of automation, IaC-only for infrastructure changes, consistency in branching strategies, use of feature flags, and many other practices help to ensure safe deployment.
-Use this guide to optimize your workload practices and inform your plans for improvement as your practices evolve.
+Use of automation, IaC-only for infrastructure changes, consistency in branching strategies, use of feature flags, and many other practices can help to ensure safe deployment.
+Use this guide to optimize your workload and inform your plans for improvement as your practices evolve.

 There are tradeoffs for each deployment model discussed in this guide.
 For example, two versions of an application are supported on the same infrastructure during canary deployments, which increases the management burden on the workload and support teams.
 Conversely, two sets of production infrastructure are run at the same time during blue-green deployments, which results in extra cost and increased management workload.